Back to results

 Priory Church Rooms, Church Green, Bridlington, East Riding of Yorkshire, YO16 7JX

-On 7th September, in the Priory Rooms, the annual ‘History on your Doorstep’ event will showcase organisations that promote and preserve our diverse local heritage.
+On 19th September, in the Priory Rooms, the revived ‘History on your Doorstep’ event will showcase organisations that promote and preserve our diverse local heritage.
+Focusing on the everyday working lives of businesses, properties and history.

-This year, local artist and sculptor Steve Carvill will again be on hand to tell us about his work in the Priory, the making of the Gansey Girl sculpture on the harbour, as well as his latest commission, The Barrow Boy on Bridlington Railway Station forecourt.
-Examples of his work will be on show.
+Local artist and sculptor Steve Carvill will be on hand to talk about his work in the Priory, the Priory is also open to let you explore and discover its amazing history, the making of The Gansey Girl sculpture on Bridlington Harbour and The Barrow Boy in the railway station forecourt.

 1030-1600